Can airport screenings prevent the spread of COVID-19?

 Screening during flu season also means that large numbers of people who are not infected with nCoV are probably being detained as false positives, because the flu has similar symptoms.
 Despite its obvious flaws, however, screening can have some indirect benefits.
 To find out why, we have to understand how screening works and how it impacts public awareness during an epidemic.

-How do they screen travelers for the Wuhan coronavirus?
+How do they screen travelers for the 2019 novel coronavirus?

 The most common way to screen travelers for infectious diseases is a fever screen where they take someone’s temperature while they’re going through airport security.
 There is also usually a questionnaire that could ask you, say, in the case of the new coronavirus, if you've been in Wuhan or in close contact with anyone who has the infection.
 One of the disadvantages right now with the Wuhan coronavirus is that we don't have very specific questions that can help us identify affected people yet.